seamusgould/seamusgould/README.md

 ### Facts about me
-- ⚡ Fun fact: I was just three classes away from triple majoring in economics, mathematics and computer science!
+- ⚡ Fun fact: I was just a few classes away from triple majoring in economics, mathematics and computer science!

 - ♟️I am a massive chess geek as well 🤓